drigovz/visualstudio-docs.pt-br/docs/vs-2015/extensibility/debugger/reference/idebugfield-getextendedinfo.md

 #### <a name="parameters"></a>Parâmetros
  `guidExtendedInfo`
- [in] Seleciona as informações a serem retornados.
+ no Seleciona as informações a serem retornadas.
 Os valores válidos são:

 |Valor|Descrição|
 |-----------|-----------------|